flori/hackmac/README.md

 Some ruby tools for working with a Hackintosh, which also might be (partially) useful an a regular Mac.

+HackMac is a set of Ruby tools specifically designed for managing and customizing Hackintosh configurations.
+While primarily intended for users with Hackintosh setups, it may also be useful for ordinary Mac users who want to leverage its features for monitoring system performance using `gfxmon`.

 ## Tools

  - `efi` is a tool to work with OpenCore EFI partitions, that is upgrading